DhruvAwasthi/Scraping-Amazon/Readme.md

 # Scraping Amazon
-### Overview:
+## Overview:
 - To build intelligent analytic systems, we often need to enhance data collection procedures in order to include information that is relevant for the task.
 This information can be used for various tasks, and build other end-to-end pipelines on top of it.
-Given the URL of a product available on amazon.in, the script `amazon.py` extracts all the reviews & other information available and stores in an excel file.
+Given the URL of a product available on amazon.in, it extracts all the reviews & other product information available and stores in an excel file.

 - Below table contains all the columns and their description that are stored in the excel file.